 By the time you have decided to file for divorce from your spouse, you will have hopefully thought long and hard about some goals that you would like to accomplish during the process.

 Divorce is not easy, but coming up with some goals and planning as best you can for your life after divorce is one way to manage the difficulties and stresses that come along with a divorce.
-How your life ends up looking when the lawyers, the arguments, and the judge goes away is due in no small part to how well you managed to plot the course for the rest of your life.
+How your life ends up looking when the lawyers, the arguments, and the judge goes away is due no small part to how well you managed to plot the course for the rest of your life.

 Final Decree of Divorce: Your Parenting Roadmap

 One of the most highly litigated and argued about subjects in a divorce is the right to be able to determine the primary residence of your children.
-This means the right to be able to either have your children reside with you primarily or have them reside with your ex-spouse primarily.
+This means the right to be able to either have your children reside with you primarily or have them live with your ex-spouse primarily.
 I think the reason for this goes back to what I had mentioned earlier about parents keying in on time issues over and above anything else.

 If you hold an independent right to make a decision involving these areas, this means that you can make decisions without your other parent agreeing with you.
-Often times you need to give written notice to the other parent in advance of the decision being made.
+Often you need to give written notice to the other parent in advance of the decision being made.

-For example, if you believe that your child should have a particular surgical procedure performed you often must provide written notice to your ex-spouse.
-The reason for this is to still allow the other parent to be informed and involved in the process even if their approval is not required.
+For example, if you believe that your child should have a particular surgical procedure performed, you often must provide written notice to your ex-spouse.
+The reason for this is to allow still the other parent to be informed and involved in the process even if their approval is not required.

 Questions about the allocation of parental rights in your divorce?
 Contact the Law Office of Bryan Fagan, PLLC